Culture of Inclusion

 The Heart Works Council is committed to ensuring our agency is welcoming and safe for all staff members and clients by developing and reinforcing our capacity to understand, value, and reflect differences in all forms.

-LinC is committed to provide education, awareness, and support for all cultures in the workplace and community.
+The purpose of LinC (Leaders in Culture) is to provide education, awareness, & support for all cultures in the workplace and community.

-Wellness Works is committed to promoting and empowering HFS employees to increase health and well-being through educational opportunities, fun activities and advocacy.
+Wellness Works is committed to promoting and empowering Heartland Family Service employees to increase health and well-being through educational opportunities, fun activities, and advocacy.